squidfunk/mkdocs-material/CONTRIBUTING.md

 ### Missing translations?

-Material for MkDocs ships support for 50+ languages with the help of community contributions.
+Material for MkDocs supports 50+ languages with the help of community contributions.
 When new features are added, sometimes, new translations are necessary as well.
-It's impossible for the maintainers of the project to update all translations (we just don't speak 50+ languages), so we have to rely on our contributors to incrementally update translations.
+It's impossible for the maintainers of the project to update all translations (we just don't speak 50+ languages), so we have to rely on our contributors to update translations incrementally.
 This process is pretty simple, so if you find a translation missing in your language, follow these
 guidelines: